-The term marketing ROI is used to refer to the return on investment (ROI) that is received from one’s marketing strategies.
+Marketing ROI is a metric used to calculate the return on investment (ROI) that is received from implementing marketing strategies.
 The calculation of Marketing Roi is important to gauge the value and returns generated by the marketing initiatives planned by the business.
 It is basically that the final amount of the money that is obtained after subtracting the initial investments.

 Understanding The Concept Of The Marketing ROI